 - 4 cups unbleached AP flour

-- 2 teaspoons sea salt or iodized salt
+- 2 teaspoons sea salt (preferred) or iodized salt

 - In a large mixing bowl, whisk together the dry ingredients.
 Add 1-1/2 to 1-3/4 cups water and mix with a wooden spoon until combined into a rough stiff dough.
 Add additional water if needed, but keep it as a stiff, shaggy dough.
 Get all the flour combined but don't worry about how bad it looks.

 - Cover bowl with plastic wrap (I like Press-n-Seal) and set aside in a warm place for 12-18 hours.
 Overnight works great.

 - While oven and pot are heating, pour dough onto a heavily floured surface.
 You may need to put a little flour on top of the sponge to get it out of the bowl.
 Punch it down thoroughly with fingertips, and shape into a ball.
 Roll ball loosely between well-floured hands to smooth the surface of the dough ball.

 - To keep the dough ball from drying out, cover with flour-powdered plastic wrap and leave on countertop while the oven heats.
 Or, just flip the mixing bowl upside down over the ball.

-- Remove hot dutch oven from the oven and drop in the dough.
+- Remove hot dutch oven from the oven, remove the lid, and drop in the dough.
 Replace lid and return to oven for 30 minutes.